Nutrx™ Technology: Why Smarter Fertilizer Delivery Beats Bigger NPK Numbers

 Nutrients applied to soil don't go directly into plants.
 They enter a complex chemical and biological environment — soil pH, cation exchange sites, microbial activity, competing ions, moisture levels — and the outcome of that environment determines what percentage of applied nutrients actually reach the root zone in a plant-available form.

 In many soil conditions, particularly in containers and in heavier clay soils, a significant portion of applied nutrients bind to soil particles or convert to unavailable forms before the plant can access them.
 You apply a 10-10-10 fertilizer.
-The plant might be accessing a fraction of that in practice.
+The plant may only be accessing a fraction of that in practice.

 Higher NPK numbers don't fix this problem.
 They just mean you're applying more of a nutrient that may still end up unavailable.